petrmichal0/weatherapp-frontend/README.md

 - Search for weather information by city or location.
 - View detailed weather data including temperature, humidity, wind speed, and forecast.
 - User authentication for personalized weather settings.
+- Ability to add favorite cities after logging in.
 - Responsive design for optimal viewing on different devices.

 ## Installation

 ### Prerequisites